 Intersessions are short, between-term trips to interesting local attractions.
-The Monroe County Forensics Lab, Albert Paley Studios, an RPO rehearsal, the Jello Museum, the Golisano Institute for Sustainability, and a Red Wings baseball game are a few of our previous Intersession adventures.
+Channel 8 News, Monroe County Forensics Lab, Albert Paley Studios, an RPO rehearsal, the Jello Museum, the Golisano Institute for Sustainability, and a Red Wings baseball game are a few of our previous Intersession adventures.
 Upcoming Intersession events can be found on the Events Calendar.

 Summer Seminar Events